Blog

 Every now and then, a piece of outback history resurfaces that perfectly captures the spirit, scale and character of cattle station life.
 Sarawak Stock Take (1985) is one of those gems - a classic documentary featuring the Malaysian-owned Rosewood stockcamp and the very first live exports to Malaysia, paired with breathtaking aerial footage across some of northern Australia’s most iconic country.
 I first discovered this documentary a...

-It was great to see the cattle station community come together again in mid November - after a long season, it was time for cattle station staff to let their hair down in Katherine, NT... on Friday night it was the Govies Gala celebrating the tireless work of Governess's, Home Tutors and Nanny's where frocks were donned and penguin suits dusted off; then on the Saturday, hamstrings stretched and boots strapped on, it was a day of Ringers...
+It was great to see the cattle station community come together again in mid-November.
+After a long season, it was time for cattle station staff to let their hair down in Katherine, NT... on Friday night, it was the Govies Gala, celebrating the tireless work of Governesses, Home Tutors and Nannies, where frocks were donned and penguin suits dusted off.
+On the Saturday, hamstrings stretched and boots strapped on, it was a day of Ringers Rugby...

 Nick Bradley grew up in Kununurra and then on nearby Carlton Hill Station, run by his Mum and Dad, David & Susan Bradley until the mid 1990s.
 The Kimberley runs thick in his blood, and over the years, with the help of his camera, Nick has captured some stunning shots of life in the north, showcasing the breathtaking views of the Kimberley landscape.
 The cattle, yard and vehicle images below are of Kurt Hammer and his contracting...